Food Safety — In Virtual Reality

 “We can bring the factory itself inside the classroom, which is amazing,” said Stevenson, an assistant professor and distance education coordinator in the Department of Food, Bioprocessing and Nutrition Sciences.
 “It creates that ‘Aha!’ moment for students as they experience what it’s like to be there — not just sitting in a classroom listening to technical jargon.”

 Pop on a virtual reality headset (any commercially available brand will do), and you’ll find yourself standing in the middle of a bustling seafood restaurant, or the factory that makes Howling Cow ice cream.
 Look up, look down, turn around — the environment developed by Stevenson and his team is a 360-degree experience.
+View the tour.

 The virtual reality recordings were all made on-site at active businesses; food safety risks like microbial contamination or pests can be digitally staged.
 “Hot spots,” or interactive buttons within each session, allow participants to look closer, gather more information or answer quiz questions.